zachmccabe/briars/docs/notes.md

 ## Keeping it real

-These pictures are made as a diary, and shared with friends via social channels.
-For Briars, like with any story, nonfiction is defined by the interaction between you, your subject and your audience.
+These pictures are made as a diary.
+The story is nonfiction.

+For Briars, like with any story, nonfiction is defined by how you interact with your subject and your audience.

 The audience for this project started with friends in China.
 We grew up in some of the world's biggest cities, in a culture where the expectations surrounding agriculture and nature are different than in the Anglosphere.
+Those differences fueled my friends' curiosity, and my own.

-This project is published using social platforms and instant messaging.
-(Briars initially went out to friends via direct message, then to WeChat and Instagram.
-I no longer use those 2 platforms but I am always tinkering with new venues for sharing the project.)
+Briars initially went out to friends via direct message on WeChat, later expanding to Instagram.
+(Although I no longer use those 2 platforms, I am always tinkering with new ways to share the project.)

 Viewed on a phone, these tiny images need to have low information density.
-I want a concise message and a composition that works at 600px 1:1 while, e.g.: the viewer is on her morning bus ride to work.
+I want a concise message and a composition that works at 600px 1:1.

-When I frame the scene, select one picture over another, or write a caption, I do my best to remember this.
+I do my best to remember all this when I frame the scene, choose one picture over another or write a caption.
 I want to keep it real.